couchbaselabs/Linq2Couchbase/README.md

-couchbase-net-linq
+Linq2Couchbase
 ==================

-A Language Integrated Query (LINQ) provider for the Couchbase .NET SDK
+A Language Integrated Query (LINQ) provider for querying Couchbase Server with N1QL using the Couchbase .NET SDK